Market surveillance: Industry

 European industry is asking for more market surveillance, from companies or industry associations.
 Market surveillance and border controls are essential to fulfill policy goals such as health and safety, environmental protection and level playing fields among economic operators.

 If market surveillance fails, non-compliant products circulate and pose risks to end-users.
-Moreover, lawful manufacturers face unfair competition from rogue traders who do not invest in product compliance and traceability, who add between 2% to 25% to product costs (depending on product category).
+Moreover, lawful manufacturers face unfair competition from rogue traders who do not invest in product compliance and traceability, which can add between 2% and 25% to product costs (depending on product category).
 It is estimated that a high percentage of cases of non-compliance in certain product categories discredit all products of this kind, even the compliant ones.

 An industry support platform was launched in 2011.
 Its web-platform is designed to serve as a resource database of technical documents from European machinery industries.
 Information is available by sector and is made available in multiple languages.
 In addition, the website is enriched with testimonials and any other relevant information market surveillance.

 European machinery industries that link in this initiative show firm commitment to help improve market surveillance for capital goods.
-This voluntary initiative can be seen as complementary to governmental efforts under the EU's new legislative framework for the marketing of products.
+This voluntary initiative can be seen as complementary to governmental efforts under the EU's New Legislative Framework for the marketing of products.
 It testifies to the commitment of industry to help maintain high levels of health, safety and environmental standards and ensures a level playing field in the single market.